newbiestart/IELTS-writing-checker-TELEGRAM-Bot/README.md

 The bot will analyze and score your writing using Gemini AI.

-If you're not subscribed to the Telegram channel, you'll be prompted to join.
+If you're not subscribed to the Telegram channel, you'll be prompted to join

 ---